Paulina Borsook: My Life as a Ghost

 As a 14-year-old, Borsook suffered a traumatic brain injury (TBI) after being shot in the head.
-In 2013, after attending a meeting of people with TBI, Borsook realized that some others with TBI had the same experiences of disconnection she had always felt, a "ghostly" feeling that "[s]omething gets dislocated in the sense of knowing that you belong to yourself and your life".
-From this epiphany, she conceived the project “My Life as a Ghost,” an art installation that combines video, audio, performance, and other media into a built environment to explore "[w]hat happens when the soul is blasted out of the body and is incompletely returned".
+In 2013, after attending a meeting of people with such injuries, Borsook realized that some others with TBI had the same experiences of disconnection she had after the injury, a "ghostly" feeling that "[s]omething gets dislocated in the sense of knowing that you belong to yourself and your life".
+From this epiphany, she conceived the project “My Life as a Ghost”, an art installation that combines video, audio, performance, and other media into a built environment to explore "[w]hat happens when the soul is blasted out of the body and is incompletely returned".

-She became the first artist in the Stanford Arts Institute’s new Research Residency program, and presented the concept to an audience in October 2013 at Stanford University's Bing Theatre.
+She became the first artist in the Stanford Arts Institute’s new Research Residency program.
+In October 2013, she presented the concept of the program to an audience at Stanford University's Bing Theatre.

+Environmental advocacy

+She has advocated for the end of the light brown apple moth eradication programs of the United States Department of Agriculture (USDA) and the California Department of Food and Agriculture (CDFA).

 Personal life

-Borsook is divorced, and lives in Santa Cruz, California.
-She has advocated for the end of the light brown apple moth eradication programs of the United States Department of Agriculture (USDA) and the California Department of Food and Agriculture (CDFA).
+Borsook lives in Santa Cruz, California.
+She is divorced.